eliasbuchwald/-reddit/API.md

 ## Logging In ##

-To to a simple login, send an HTTP POST to `http://www.reddit.com/api/login` Must include two POST parameters - `username` and `passwd`
+To to a simple login, send an HTTP POST to `http://www.reddit.com/api/login` Must include two POST parameters - `user` and `passwd`

 This will return a [SetCookie](http://en.wikipedia.org/wiki/HTTP_cookie#Setting_a_cookie) line.
 It is best to manage this cookie with some automated tool or framework